ayaancodes/ayaancodes/README.md

 ## About Me
 - I like working with **Python, JavaScript, and Java**, and I’m currently learning **C++**.
-- Interested in **computer architecture and networking applications**.
+- Interested in **capital markets, distributed tech and networking applications**.
 - Previously worked at **RBC Capital Markets, Beats by Dre, and Canam Group**.
-- I enjoy **working out, playing soccer, and trying to learn rock climbing**.

 ---

 ---